Eximee Dashboard

 ### **Eximee Repository**

-* Retrieving definitions of micro-applications, layouts, and screen configurations.
+* Downloading microapplication definitions, layouts, and screen configurations.

-* Migrating configurations between environments (DEV, UAT, PROD).
+* Migrating configuration between environments (DEV, UAT, PROD).

 ### **Eximee Model Runtime**